serverless/blog/posts/2017-05-01-serverless-air-episode-two.md

 So yeah.
 So like give us a little bit of background on that project like what does it do and, you know, how did it start.

+### DynamoDB auto scaling?
+How did that project come about?

 **Jared:** Yeah.
 Yeah, so we did open source it, we got called out and we made good on it. [inaudible 00:27:21].
 But yeah.
 So we actually had a need.
 It was one of our first...it was actually our very first large implementation of Serverless and we leveraged Dynamo DB and the issue was that it was in a space, enterprise space where people come in in the morning and towards midafternoon are actually using the system very, very heavily and then at night there's like no usage to the point of, you know, millions and millions of hits over like something like 60% that hits are over like a two-hour period in their system.
 So it's literally like just...every day massive spikes.
 Like the typical auto scaling scenario, you see for EC2 the AWS is always like, "Oh, if you use auto scaling you'll save billions of dollars."
 Right?
 We're like, "Okay. what do we gonna do?
 Go on a Dynamo and like have...like just create a task or just API like every day we'll just increase and then decrease over the hours but then what happens if it's a holiday?
 What happens if there's like an unexpected spike?"
 Right?

 Dynamo has no capability of handling that.
 So we essentially said, "Well, we can look at like Cloud Watch metrics or we could look at metrics so why not just create a Lambda function that looks at those metrics and kind of intelligently decides if we should start scaling up or if it's safe to scale down?"